openeggbert/mind-net/CONTRIBUTING.md

 ### Backend
 - [ ] Fix bugs in the cron_quartz and CronScheduler
 - [ ] CronScheduler: fix ShardedModelCache, computing the shard index
-- [ ] All ID fields should be migrated from integer to int64_t (i64) type for consistency and future compatibility
+- [ ] All ID fields should be migrated from integer to identification for consistency and future compatibility
 - [ ] Replace hash_sha_256(password) with: Argon2id (best modern choice) or bcrypt/scrypt/PBKDF2
 - [ ] FEATURE Support for PostgresSQL storage
 - [ ] Move some parts of enum header files to cpp files